lirena00/Odash/README.md

 (still in development)

-# Redash
+# odash

-Reimagine your New tab page with Redash.
+Reimagine your New tab page with odash.

 Your New Tab Page.
 Your Way.